MohammadMdv/GNN_deepening/graph-neural-pde/README.md

 ### Dataset and Preprocessing

-Create a root level
+Create a root-level
 ```
 ./data folder
 ```
-This will be automatically populated the first time each experiment is run. create a root level folder
+This will be automatically populated the first time each experiment is run. create a root-level folder
 ```
 ./data/pos_encodings
 ```
-DIGL positional encodings will build automatically and populate this folder, but DeepWalk or Hyperbollic positional encodings will need generating using the relevant generator scripts or downloading.
+DIGL positional encodings will build automatically and populate this folder, but DeepWalk or Hyperbollic positional encodings will need to be generated using the relevant generator scripts or downloading.
 We include a shell script (warning: it's slow) to generate them:
 ```
 sh deepwalk_gen.sh
 ```